QRCS-CORP/SKDP/README.md

 ACQUISITION INQUIRIES:
 QRCS is currently seeking a corporate acquirer for this technology.
-Parties interested in exclusive licensing or acquisition should contact: john.underhill@protonmail.com
+Parties interested in exclusive licensing or acquisition should contact: contact@qrcscorp.ca

 PATENT NOTICE:
 One or more patent applications (provisional and/or non-provisional) covering aspects of this software have been filed with the United States Patent and